 BuzzStream

-BuzzStream helps you build and segment your contact lists, so you can easily organize and set your guest post outreach email campaigns.
-It features customizable templates, so you can send the same emails to different recipients.
+BuzzStream helps you build and segment your contact lists to organize and set your guest post outreach email campaigns easily.
+It features customizable templates to send the same emails to different recipients.
 BuzzStream also allows you to track response rates and gives you valuable insights so that you can tailor your pitch accordingly.
-The app also suggested you some possible contact details of people working in the company you are going to reach.
+The app also suggested some possible contact details of people working in the company you will reach.

 Grammarly

-If you send out a lot of emails, it’s easy to make a typo or two, even when you are careful.
+If you send out many emails, it’s easy to make a typo or two, even when careful.
 This can make you sound unprofessional and reduce the effectiveness of your outreach.
 Grammarly is an advanced proofreading and grammar-checking tool that can help you avoid grammar mistakes in your subject lines and email messages.
 It will check for errors and problems with sentence structure and punctuation, such as unnecessary commas or quotation marks.

 Avoid being marked as SPAM